gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 We will now add some dependencies for our app, for instance to be able to use redux and leaflet on top of react; please run the following commands in sequence.

-`npm i -S axios chroma-js leaflet prop-types react-edit-inline2 react-redux react-scripts react-semantic-ui-range redux redux-logger redux-thunk semantic-ui-css semantic-ui-react tachyons throttle-debounce`
+`npm i -S axios chroma-js leaflet prop-types react-redux react-scripts react-semantic-ui-range redux redux-logger redux-thunk semantic-ui-css semantic-ui-react tachyons throttle-debounce`

 And some development dependencies, too:

 `npm i -D redux-devtools-extension`

-You might be wondering why we need these dependencies; ...
+You might be wondering why we need these dependencies...
 TL;DR:

 - (axios, a promise based HTTP client for the browser and node.js)[https://github.com/axios/axios]
-- (chroma-js for beautiful color ranges)[https://github.com/gka/chroma.js]
+- (chroma-js for beautiful color ranges for our polygons)[https://github.com/gka/chroma.js]
-- (leaflet for the map interaction)[https://github.com/Leaflet/Leaflet]
+- (leaflet for the map & interaction)[https://github.com/Leaflet/Leaflet]
-- (react edit inline to edit text in the browser)[https://github.com/kaivi/ReactInlineEdit#readme]
 - (semantic ui for beautiful interfaces)[https://react.semantic-ui.com/]
 - (tachyons helper css classes, just helpful)[https://tachyons.io/] ...

+You might be asking yourself why we aren't using react-leaflet bindings and the reason is simple: you should learn how leaflet works in its very core!

-Furthermore we will need some additional folders holding our components as well as actions/reducers for our redux store.
+Furthermore we will need some additional folders holding our components as well as actions/reducers for our redux store which will be created in the `src` folder.

 ```sh
 mkdir -p -- src/reducers src/actions src/Map src/Controls